 - 1/4 cup prepared cherry compote (recipe below)

-Lightly press two lines down the dough lengthwise, to divide it into 3 equal sections.
-Spread the cream cheese filling down the center section, and top with the cherry compote, leaving 1″ free on all sides of the filling.
+- Lightly press two lines down the dough lengthwise, to divide it into 3 equal sections.
+Leaving a 1″ space on all sides of the filling, spread the cream cheese filling down the center section:

 - 11 ounces (about 2 cups) pitted sweet cherries